 John mumbled that he was glad to hear it wasn’t a total loss and started into the church.

 “A total loss, nothing,” Reverend Cairn called after him, “If you want my honest opinion, I think it’s the best thing that could have happened.”

 Netflix, USA, 2021, Drama, 15+, TV Mini Series

 Director: John Wells

 “Before they bite, they bark.
 Before they hit you, they hit near you”

 During the first Lockdown of the pandemic in 2020, every liquor store I passed by sported a long line-up around the corner of the building.
-"I guess they had to declare liquor an 'essential' product."
-I'd remark wryly to John, "The government must be worried about half the country going simultaneously into withdrawal.
+"I guess, they had to declare liquor an 'essential' product."
+I'd remark wryly to John, "The government must be worried about half the country going into withdrawal all at once.
 Imagine the riots . . ."